 - Pay attention to trail markings or you’ll end up off course!
 As with all trail runs, it’s on you to pay attention.

 - The race may be postponed to another weekend in February or canceled if there is insufficient snow.
-For the latest details, check the Super Frosty Loomis Facebook page.
+February 8 is the backup date for now.
+For the latest updates check the Super Frosty Loomis Facebook page.

 - A port-o-john will be available at the parking lot, but there is no running water or changing facilities.